Arbeitskreis Forschungsdatenmanagement in Baden-Württemberg (AK FDM)

 The aim of the national research data infrastructure (NFDI) is to systematically manage scientific and research data, provide long-term data storage, backup and accessibility, and network the data both nationally and internationally.
 The NFDI will bring multiple stakeholders together in a coordinated network of consortia tasked with providing science-driven data services to research communities.

-Currently, KIT is involved in nine of the funded NFDI consortia
+Currently, KIT is involved in several of the funded NFDI consortia

 Research Data Alliance (RDA)